pehnny/excuse-letter/README.md

 ```sh
 php -S localhost:PORT
 ```
-_PORT can be any valid 4 digits number like `5000`_.
+PORT can be any valid 4 digits number like `5000`.

+**!!
+Warning : if you're working with a different terminal than the one provided by XAMPP you may need to add xampp/php path to your environment variables.**

 # Use
-Once the server is launched, open a browser and go to the corresponding URL :
+While the server is running, open a browser and go to the corresponding URL :
 <http://www.localhost:5000/>

 You should see the following.
 Fill in the form, submit and check the result by yourself.

 ![image](https://github.com/user-attachments/assets/a2f92678-0415-43a3-813c-4598680e6f22)